Guest post by Sarah Cummings

 Did we cover everything you wanted to know about how to nighttime fears in children?

 Getting enough sleep on a regular basis is vital for both you and your children.

-It can impact your health, your happiness and your relationships with those around you…so it’s worth sorting out any sleep disturbances at this early stage.
+The effects of sleep deprivation on kids can impact your health, your happiness and your relationships with those around you…so it’s worth sorting out any sleep disturbances at this early stage.